blockchainbabylon/smart-contracts-and-react-files/README.md

 # smart-contracts-and-react-files
-solidity smart contracts with their react frontend file counterparts for building dapps
+as of 2/5/2025 most of my skills pertain to the backend with smart contracts and their tests. this repo is focused on solidity smart contracts and their react frontend file counterparts as i work on my journey to become fullstack web3 developer.